 Pipe rehabilitation encompasses all technical measures for the repair, renovation, or renewal of pipelines for wastewater, drinking water, gas, district heating, and industrial media.
 In urban and industrial environments, it is closely linked to associated construction works: shafts, slabs, foundation penetrations, or pipe casings made of concrete and masonry often need to be selectively opened and reinstated.
 Here, methods of concrete demolition and special deconstruction are applied, in which, in particular, concrete pulverizers as well as hydraulic splitters can be used precisely and with low vibration to expose lines, renew connections, or rehabilitate structural details.
+In practice, trenchless and conventional construction steps are frequently combined to keep traffic, production, and neighborhood impacts as low as possible while maintaining reliable access to the asset.

-Definition: What is meant by pipe rehabilitation
+Definition: What is meant by pipe rehabilitation?

 Pipe rehabilitation refers to the entirety of all planned measures to restore the serviceability and tightness of pipelines and associated components.
 This includes spot repairs, renovation methods such as liner systems, and complete renewal in open trench or by trenchless construction.
 Objectives are operational safety, tightness, hygiene standards, hydraulic performance, and extending service life while minimizing interventions in the surroundings.
 Depending on the damage pattern (e.g., cracks, leaks, offsets, corrosion, incrustations), conventional and trenchless methods are combined.
 Structural interventions at shafts, foundations, and concrete encasements are part of many projects and require controlled demolition with low dust and low vibration levels.
+In many regions, planning and execution are embedded in asset management frameworks and technical rules that define service levels, acceptance criteria, and documentation duties for sustainable network operation.

 Methods and procedures of pipe rehabilitation

 Fundamentally, a distinction is made between trenchless technologies and conventional renewal.
 Trenchless options include cured-in-place lining (inliner), short liners, close-fit methods, pipe-in-pipe systems, and pipe bursting.
 Conventional approaches comprise replacement in an open trench, rerouting on a modified alignment, and partial reconstruction of shaft structures.
 Methods are often combined, for example: preparatory cleaning, robot milling repairs, liner installation, and final reconnection of house connections.
 In all cases, precise preparatory works on the structure play a key role, such as opening floor slabs or selectively removing concrete encasements with concrete pulverizers, while hydraulic splitters can be used for low-vibration separation and splitting operations.
+The choice among these procedures depends on pipe materials, geotechnical boundary conditions, accessibility, and risk as well as life cycle considerations.

 Planning, condition assessment, and method selection

 Pipe rehabilitation begins with a systematic inventory, followed by the selection of an appropriate rehabilitation concept.
 Technical, economic, and organizational criteria must be taken into account.
+Transparent planning with clearly defined interfaces between pipeline construction and selective deconstruction reduces site risks and change orders.

 Condition assessment

 Typical steps include CCTV inspections, leakage tests, material sampling, ground-penetrating radar/location, hydraulic calculations, and the assessment of shafts, structural connections, and penetrations.
 Damage classes and priorities are defined, as are the requirements for structural analysis, corrosion protection, and operation.
+Where required, chemical analyses and microbiological assessments supplement the diagnosis for media with increased aggressiveness.

 Decision criteria for the method